VIRAC-SPACE/Maser-Data-Processing-Suite/README.md

 | main.py | Automatically call sdr_fs.py and total_spectrum_analyzer_qt5.py |
 | sdr_fs.py | Process four output files from SDR |
 | total_spectrum_analyzer_qt5.py | Process sdr_fs.py output|

+## Monitoring

+To view monitoring script _monitoring.py_ must be executed, this script has no parametrs.
+After executing this script users will see GUI form that will ask to set observed source and frequency, after user will see flux density (Jy) of average polarization as function of time.
+By clicking on each point user will see spectre of that observation.
+User have options to change polarizations from average to left or right.
+User also two other options _plot periods_ and _plot maps_.
+The option _plot periods_ show _Lomb-Scargle Periodogram_ using https://docs.astropy.org/en/stable/api/astropy.timeseries.LombScargle.html.
+The option _plot maps_ create map of monitoring x axis is velocity, y axis is time color is flux density (Jy).

 ## Changelog